 Another perk of living in Florida is that you'll get discounts to many local attractions.
 While we joked about Disney World before, in truth, Florida residents often get discounts for local attractions like Disney World and similar theme parks

-• Lastly, if you don’t like snakes and alligators, we’d advise staying closer to the cities!
+Lastly, another drawback of living in Florida is the dangerous wildlife.
+If you don’t want to risk run-ins with snakes and alligators, we’d advise staying closer to the cities!

 Here are the steps to take if you've decided that moving to Florida is right for you, from finding the perfect place to live to organizing your move.